Integrating Landscape Design Into ArchitectuRE: Top Things to Consider

 During construction, close coordination between building contractors and landscape teams is essential.
 Key steps include:

-- Protect Existing Trees — fence off critical root zones before heavy construction begins
+PROTECTING EXISTING TREES: fence off critical root zones before heavy construction begins

-- Plan Drainage Early — coordinate grading and drainage systems with the foundation and patio construction
+PLANNING DRAINAGE EARLY: coordinate grading and drainage systems with the foundation and patio construction

-- Integrate Utilities — run irrigation lines, gas lines, and electrical conduits early to avoid unnecessary site disruption later
+INTEGRATING UTILITIES: run irrigation lines, gas lines, and electrical conduits early to avoid unnecessary site disruption later

-Pro tip: Plumb patio hose bibs with both cold and hot water — ideal for filling kiddie pools, bathing dogs, or rinsing off comfortably during foggy Bay Area summers.
+PRO TIP: Plumb patio hose bibs with both cold and hot water — ideal for filling kiddie pools, bathing dogs, or rinsing off comfortably during foggy Bay Area summers.

 Bay Area–Specific Landscape Design Considerations